 Since we still have no lack of orchestras, operas, ballets–and since they’ve not failed in a short period of time such as what happened to Chinese Opera troupes in the US during the Depression–then talk about a Classical Music Crisis just belittles the fact that there have been very real musical crises in the music history of the US which practically decimated musical traditions that still haven’t recovered in any appreciable way.

 It also lessens the impact of what we mean by “crisis” since, as I’ve been detailing in this blog over the years, nearly every thing cited as an example of the Classical Music Crisis is also happening in practically every live performing field in the US as well.
-Of course, I have an alternative hypothesis which can account for all these similarities in various arts and entertainment fields.
-The theory that can take into account more of the phenomenon while also being falsifiable (as the Classical Music Crisis “theory” isn’t) is far more useful–especially when it comes to predictions (e.g. solutions to problems).
+Of course, I have an alternative hypothesis which can account for all the parallels in various arts and entertainment fields.
+A theory that can take into account more of the phenomenon while also being falsifiable (as the Classical Music Crisis “theory” isn’t) is far more useful–especially when it comes to predictions (e.g. solutions to problems).
 The hypothesis can also take into account things like the growth of ethnic orchestras in the US.

 What about the rising ethnic orchestras?

-While there has been a rise in traditional Chinese Orchestras and ensembles in the US, none are performing at the level that these pre-depression Chinese Opera troupes were, and most are mimicking the European-styled orchestras and ensembles (if not the repertoire) in ways that only make sense if we consider how much force European styled ensembles and orchestras and choirs still have in the US.
+While there has been a rise in traditional Chinese Orchestras and ensembles in the US recently, none are performing at the level that these pre-depression Chinese Opera troupes were, and most are mimicking the European-styled orchestras and ensembles (if not the repertoire) in ways that only make sense if we consider how much force European styled ensembles and orchestras and choirs still have in the US.

-The same could be said of the Arabic Orchestras and Latin-American Orchestras–and I guess the question to be asked here is are these groups a continuation (or expansion) of Classical Music styled organizations, or some newer hybrid (despite the histories of these ensembles) which reflects ethnic communities and their desire for art music that they prefer?
+The same could be said of the Arabic Orchestras and Latin-American Orchestras.
+I guess the question to be asked here is are these groups a continuation (or expansion) of Classical Music styled organizations, or some newer hybrid (despite the histories of these ensembles) which reflects ethnic communities and their desire for art music that they prefer?
 These are far more interesting questions to me, and have far-reaching implications for the evolution of music(s) in the US and the cultures that support them.

 In my post about the Federal Emergency Relief Administration (FERA) I took a look at how many orchestras were funded prior to the WPA Federal Music Project and the WPA Music Programs.
 During the FERA period, there was a short period of time where an actual job creation program existed, the Civil Works Administration (CWA).
 Whereas the FERA was primarily a relief project that usually just doled out money for the needy, the CWA was a job creation program.
 As Bindas (1988) states: